-Through its many programs, Catholic Charities of Tennessee, Inc. serves thousands of people in communities throughout Middle Tennessee.
-They proudly offer our services to people of any religion, race and ethnicity.
+Through its many programs, Catholic Charities of Tennessee, Inc., serves thousands of people in communities throughout Middle Tennessee.
+They proudly offer services to people of any religion, race, and ethnicity.
 Catholic Charities provides human services, which enhance and enrich the quality of life for people in need.
-They exist to perform acts of love, goodwill and kindness.
+They exist to perform acts of love, goodwill, and kindness.

 - Cumberland Pediatric Foundation

 Promotes the health care of children of the Cumberland Region.
 Members work to improve the quality of care, to increase efficiency, and to lower the cost of delivering pediatric health care services.
-Their web site includes information for parents, children, and a library.
+Their website includes a resource library and information for parents and children.

 - Down Syndrome Association of Middle Tennessee

 Down Syndrome Association of Middle Tennessee is a community-based organization of more than 500 families.
-Our mission is to enhance the lives of individuals with Down syndrome by providing support, information and education to those individuals, their families, professionals, and the communities that make up the Middle Tennessee region.
+Their mission is to enhance the lives of individuals with Down syndrome by providing support, information, and education to those individuals, their families, professionals, and the communities that make up the Middle Tennessee region.

-The mission of the Frist Center is to present and originate high quality exhibitions with related educational programs and community outreach activities.
+The mission of the Frist Art Museum is to present and originate high quality exhibitions with related educational programs and community outreach activities.

-Mental Health Association of Middle Tennessee is a non-profit organization which connects the community with specialized mental health and wellness resources.
+Mental Health America of the MidSouth is a non-profit organization that connects the community with specialized mental health and wellness resources.

 Metropolitan Nashville Public Schools, where dedicated professionals are helping more than 75,000 students prepare for the future.
-Within our 137 schools you’ll find students and teachers making great achievements every day.
-We believe every student should be challenged to reach his or her peak performance.
-To do this, we offer exciting educational opportunities and stimulating learning environments.
-We focus on students as individuals, each with unique needs and capabilities.
-We welcome and encourage parents to be involved.
-We seek community ownership and support.
-And we constantly pursue new initiatives to help all students reach higher goals.
+Within 137 schools you’ll find students and teachers making great achievements every day.
+MNPS believes every student should be challenged to reach his or her peak performance.
+They focus on students as individuals, each with unique needs and capabilities.
+MNPS welcomes and encourages parents to be involved; they seek community ownership and support; and they constantly pursue new initiatives to help all students reach higher goals.